buster-bronco/emotive-hud/README.md

 ### Chat Integration

+- Use `/say` to speak in character with your current portrait
-- Use `/say [message]` to send a chat message with your current expression
+- Use `/do` to describe actions with your current portrait
 - Messages will include both your text and current portrait
 - Compatible with [Chat Commander](https://foundryvtt.com/packages/_chatcommands/)